SovaNetwork/contracts/README.md

 ## Details

-The Sova precompiles come with built-in safeguards against double-spending, payload verification, current block info, and more!
-These features are put to work in the `uBTC.sol` native Bitcoin wrapper contract or you can use them yourself by importing `SovaBitcoin.sol`.
-Our goal is to make it as easy as possible to add Bitcoin composability to your Sova smart contracts.
+The Sova precompiles provide built-in Bitcoin transaction validation, broadcast capabilities, and UTXO management with safeguards against double-spending and replay attacks.
+These features power the SovaBTC.sol predeploy contract and are available to any developer through the SovaBitcoin.sol library.
+Our goal is to make it as easy as possible to add native Bitcoin functionality to your Sova smart contracts.

-## Predeploy Contracts
+## Contracts
-- **SovaL1Block**: Provides information about the state on Bitcoin
+- **SovaL1Block** (`0x2100000000000000000000000000000000000015`) - Bitcoin state tracking
-- **uBTC**: Native Bitcoin wrapper on the Sova Network
+- **SovaBTC** (`0x2100000000000000000000000000000000000020`) - Bitcoin-backed ERC20 token

-### Libraries
+- **SovaBitcoin** - Library for Bitcoin precompile interactions
-- **SovaBitcoin**: Sova network utilities
+- **UBTC20** - Abstract base contract extending ERC20 with pending transaction states and slot locking.
+Prevents transfers during pending Bitcoin operations and handles deferred accounting for cross-chain finalization.

 ## Build